p4zuu/p4zuu.github.io/_posts/2019-02-10-project-report.md

 layout: post
 title: "Academical project report about document malwares, and a powerful macros obfuscator."
 date: 2019-02-10
+comments: true
 ---

 # Description

 I share the report of my MSc graduation project of Télécom SudParis.
-This project was done with my team mate [Nicolas Bonnet](https://github.com/bonnetn), and in collaboration with the company [Advens](https://www.advens.fr/).
+This project was done with my teammate [Nicolas Bonnet](https://github.com/bonnetn), and in collaboration with the company [Advens](https://www.advens.fr/).

 ## About the report